k-collie/pip-backtrack-bug-mre/README.md

 # Bug

-This involves trying to install an unsolveable set of packages. `numpy>=2` is specified however the toy repository depends on `numpy<2`.
+This involves trying to install an unsolveable set of packages. `numpy>=2` is specified however the `pip-backtrack-bug-mre` toy repository depends on `numpy<2`.
+The `--only-binary :all:` argument is not related, it just prevents attempting to compile many versions of `scipy`.

 ```bash
 python -m venv .venv-bug